 If all goes well and your application is approved, you will become a green card holder without any conditions and you will receive a ten-year green card.
 But, if it is not approved, the denial of your I-751 application could result in you being placed in immigration court and ultimately being deported from the United States.
 Given the risks involved, having an experienced immigration attorney on your side will help you avoid potential mistakes and problems.
-Call the Law Offices of Joshua L. Goldstein, P.C. today to set up a consultation with an experienced Los Angeles immigration attorney.
+Call the Goldstein Immigration Lawyers today to set up a consultation with an experienced immigration attorney in Los Angeles.

 Generally, when a spouse wishes to have the conditions on his or her permanent residency removed, the spouses submit the I-751 application together.
 This application must be filed within the ninety days preceding the expiration of the conditional resident’s green card.
 If it is not properly filed, immigration may put you in immigration court.

 Waiver of Joint Filing Requirement

 Ideally, when submitting an I-751 application, you and your spouse will still be happily married.
 Unfortunately, this is not always the case.
 Some couples get divorced or are separated by the time the I-751 must be submitted.
 If this is the situation you find yourself in, you are in need of legal representation.
 The application is much more complicated under these circumstances and you will need to file a waiver application.
 Due to the complexity of the process, having the advice of a skilled immigration attorney is even more important when requesting a waiver of the joint filing requirement.

 The joint filing requirement may be waived if: